 Average Weather in David Panama

-In David, the temperature typically varies from 76°F to 93°F over the course of the year, and is rarely below 74°F or above 95°F.
+In David, the wet season is overcast, the dry season is partly cloudy, and it is hot and oppressive year round.
+Over the course of the year, the temperature typically varies from 76°F to 93°F and is rarely below 74°F or above 95°F.

 Average High and Low Temperature